Winston-Lin/dziganto.github.io/_posts/2017-12-8-The-Hardest-Problem-In-Data-Science.md

 This is not the case in data science.
 We can't even agree on what a data scientist is let alone simplify the dizzying language we use.
 Is the proper term *column*, *feature*, *independent variable*, or *field*?
 Is it a *model* or an *algorithm*?
 A *row*, a *sample*, an *observation*, or a *record*?

 Sure we borrowed language from more mature disciplines, but if data science is to become a domain all its own, it desperately needs to standardize its language.
-Let's avoid the countless hours spent violently agreeing but using different terminology and instead focus our efforts on AGI and ethics and the gender gap and reproducibility and opaque algorithms - the problems that really matter!
+Let's avoid the countless hours spent using different terminology just to find out we violently agree and instead focus our efforts on AGI, ethics, the gender gap, reproducibility, and opaque algorithms - the problems that really matter!

 In sum, data science cannot declare itself a separate domain until it unambiguously and uniquely standardizes its language.
-Until then, the scuffles with statisticians and computer scientists and all the others we borrow from will rage on.
+Until then, the scuffles with statisticians, computer scientists, and all the others we borrow from will rage on.

 What are your thoughts?

-Agree or disagree?
+Drop me a line and let me know.